 General training apps give you plans.
 UltraFlow gives you daily decisions — in context of where you actually are.

 7-day rolling average, not daily noise.
-Alerts only when HRV drops >15% for 3+ consecutive days.
+Alerts only on a sustained, meaningful drop, never a single noisy night.
 No false alarms.

-Monotony × Strain ÷ HRV trend.
+Combines training monotony, strain and your HRV trend into one daily signal.
 Catches overreaching before you feel it.
 ITBS volume alert built in.

 Detects your activity automatically and sends a review shortly after you finish — was the effort right for your phase?